 And what about those debates?
 Why do Washington and screenwriter Robert Eisele have their debate team argue only the positive side of every argument?
-If you’re familiar with debate teams, you know that sometimes beliefs and the assigned stance do not coincide, challenging the team’s ability to argue rather than testing their convictions.
+If you’re familiar with debate teams, you know that sometimes beliefs and the assigned stance do not coincide, challenging the team’s ability to argue rather than test their convictions.
 It’s just dumb luck, I suppose, that Tolson’s team always debates issues in favor of racial equality.
 (Then again, it would be awkward if they had to argue against it.)
 Even though the title is The Great Debaters, this isn’t a movie about the sport of debate.

 We remain hinged to formulaic movie ideals of inspirational storytelling, but we’re also immersed in some nightmarish truths in American history, namely how intolerance and cowardice are bred by ignorance.
 Of course, this isn’t a film where the team can out-debate Southern racism, convince the small-minded Sheriff of the error of his ways, or single-handedly spread a desire for knowledge throughout the South.
 The movie’s embrace of clichés is minor compared to its moving argument and the well-represented period in which the film discusses it.
 Washington hasn’t made a flawless movie.
 It has logic problems, and historical contradictions amassing throughout that might irritate some viewers.
 Despite heavy motifs, I would call The Great Debaters light entertainment, in its most substantial-yet-accessible form.